 G. Appeals and Stay During Pendency of Appeals.

-1. An appeal of the final decision of the director on a critical area development permit (Type II), critical areas exception (Type II), or on an advance determination (Type I-A) shall follow the appeal procedure outlined in Chapter 20.01 PTMC.
+1. An appeal of the final decision of the director on a critical area development permit (Type I-A or II), critical areas exception (Type II), or on an advance determination (Type I-A) shall follow the appeal procedure outlined in Chapter 20.01 PTMC.

 2. An appeal of the director’s finding that a site is not within a critical area or its buffer under PTMC 19.05.040(F)(1) shall be deemed an appeal of the underlying development permit and consolidated with an appeal of the development permit.

-3. The director’s finding that this chapter is applicable may be appealed by a property owner, or person with consent of the property owner (to avoid having to obtain a critical area development permit).
-The appeal shall be determined prior to issuance or denial of a permit on the development proposal.

-The appeal shall be noticed in the same manner as the underlying project.

 4. Construction under any permit issued by the city shall be stayed until the expiration of any appeal period or the final resolution by the city of any appeal which has been filed under this chapter.